 In an article dated 23 October 2017*, John Hyde discusses recent findings in the Civil Justice Council’s Interim Report on the future role of Alternative Dispute Resolution**.
 The report contains some interesting mediation statistics, providing a breakdown of mediator case loads.

-The mediation statistics make for interesting reading, with a staggering 97% of cases involving either commercial contract (45%) or professional negligence disputes (42%).
+The mediation statistics make for interesting reading, with a very surprising 87% of cases involving either commercial contract (45%) or professional negligence disputes (42%).
 The next highest is intellectual property (5%).

 The full table is here: